marshalloffutt/adoption-website/README.md

 # Adoption Website

-A fake pet adoption website where you can choose to adopt a cat, a dog, or a dinosaur.
-The purpose of this assignment was to get us used to modular javascript, and introduces us to JSON, and making XMLHttpRequests to bring in data from JSON.
+A fake pet adoption website where the user can choose to adopt a cat, a dog, or a dinosaur.
+The purpose of this assignment was to get us accustomed to modular JavaScript, while introducing JSON, XMLHttpRequests to bring in data from JSON.
+It also uses standard JavaScript for click events, and filtering.

 ## Screenshots
 ![main screen shot](./screenshots/pic1.png)